Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 • Ideal for consultancies or companies with in-house LCA analysts.

-Its focus is on industrial companies that require exhaustive control of material inputs and outputs.
+Sphera LCA for Experts, formerly known as GaBi, offers life cycle assessment and material flow analysis capabilities within its sustainability portfolio.
+Its focus is on industrial companies that require detailed control of material inputs and outputs.

 Advantages:

-• Enables simulation of recycling and recovery scenarios.
+• Enables modelling of recycling and recovery scenarios.

 Considerations:

-• High licensing costs and the need for specialized training.
+• High licensing costs and the need for specialised training.

-One Click LCA allows the calculation of waste impacts associated with construction materials and industrial processes, following EN 15804 and PEF standards.
+One Click LCA allows the calculation of waste impacts associated with construction materials and industrial processes, following EN 15804 and the PEF approach.

 Advantages: